l0tze/CachedDisk/README.md

 It stores files in local storage after they are first accessed.
 It keeps track of the cached files and the cache size in a sqlite database.

+## BE AWARE

+If a file is modified and already cached, the cache is not updated.
+This means that the file will be read from the cache and not from the disk.

 ## How it works

 The cache is a simple LRU cache.
 It stores the files in a local directory.
 The cache size is limited by the `cacheSize` option.